OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Compare and analyze different runtime activity in pods of the same deployments

 Containerized applications are replicated for high availability, fault tolerance, or scale reasons.
 Replicas should behave nearly identically; replicas with significant deviations from the others warrant further investigation.
 Integrate your Kubernetes security tool with other external systems (email, PagerDuty, Slack, Google Cloud Security Command Center, SIEMs [security information and event management], etc.) and leverage deployment labels or annotations to alert the team responsible for a given application when a potential threat is detected.
-Commercial Kubernetes security vendors should support a wide array of integrations with external tools
+Commercial Kubernetes security vendors should support a wide array of integrations with external tools.

 ### Monitor network traffic to limit unnecessary or insecure communication